-Certain services listed in Article 59 of the EU VAT Directive3 are subject to the socalled use and enjoyment rule.
+Certain services listed in Article 59 of the EU VAT Directive2 are subject to the so-called use and enjoyment rule.
 Services in this category include:

-- Transfer and assignment of copyright, patent rights, licences, trademarks and similar intellectual property rights; - Assumption of obligation to refrain from carrying out a business activity or using a right (eg the above); - Advertising and marketing services; - Consultants, engineers, projection offices, lawyers, accountants and similar professions; - Obligations to refrain from pursuing or exercising a business activity or a right referred to in this paragraph; - Data processing, other IT services and the supply of information; - Banking (renting of safes not included), financing and assurance; - Supply of staff;

-3) The Council Directive 2006/112/EC with subsequent changes.
+- Transfer and assignment of copyright, patent rights, licences, trademarks and similar intellectual property rights; - Assumption of obligation to refrain from carrying out a business activity or using a right (eg the above); - Advertising and marketing services; - Consultants, engineers, projection offices, lawyers, accountants and similar professions: - Obligations to refrain from pursuing or exercising a business activity or a right referred to in this paragraph; - Data processing, other IT services and the supply of information; - Banking (renting of safes not included), financing and assurance; - 2 The Council Directive 2006/112/EC with subsequent changes.